Mediation & Problem Solving

 Mediation and Problem Solving

 MAPS, the mediation and problem solving program, is available to all faculty, staff and students of Stockton University.
-Mediations can be requested by e-mailing studentconduct@stockton.edu.
-Recruitment for new mediators occurs each Fall, with a mandatory training in January.
-Please contact studentconduct@stockton.edu with questions.
+Involving matters of student conduct, mediations can be requested by e-mailing studentconduct@stockton.edu.

 Cases which involve threat of harm to self or others, use of illegal substances on campus, disclosure of illegal activity, or reports of child, physical, or sexual abuse cannot be mediated.
 Sexual misconduct cases may be eligible for mediation if all parties voluntarily agree to participate and it does not involve a full investigation and/or adjudication.
-If such information is disclosed during a mediation, it will be referred to the Office of Student Conduct, Ombuds Office, HR, and/or Campus Police for follow up.
+If such information is disclosed during a mediation, it will be referred to the Office of Student Conduct, HR, and/or Campus Police for follow up.

 1. A request is submitted using by e-mailing studentconduct@stockton.edu.
-Once received, the mediation will be assigned to either the Office of Student Conduct or Ombuds Office, depending on the type of conflict and the make up of the participants.
+Once received, the mediation will be assigned to the coordinating staff member.

-3. Mediators are assigned to the case.
+3. If all parties agree to participate, mediators are assigned to the case.

 4. Mediation will occur.
 If successful, a settlement agreement will be implemented.
 If the participants are unable to come to an agreement, the case will be referred back to its assigned office for follow up.